Understanding Kanban for Software Development.

 Policies or Exit Criteria

 If you have earlier worked on Scrum, you must be familiar with the definition of ready. which is a checklist we use to review our story before marking it as “Done”.
-For Kanban, we use a similar concept, that we call policies or exit criteria. and instead of having it only before done.
-We prepare the exit criteria for all the done states within each work in progress.
-As each WIP column has two sections “Doing” and “Done”.
-We implement the gate for each story from done to do.
+For Kanban, we use a similar concept, that we call policies or exit criteria. and instead of having it at only before done.
+We prepare the exit criteria for all the done sate within each work in progress.
+As each WIP columns have two sections “Doing” and “Done”. we implement the gate for each story from done to do.
 So we will have a policy of Analysis done, another policy for Dev done, and another for Testing Done.

 The Team member mutually decides the policies for optimizing the work and performance and are subject to revision after a certain period of time.